Real Estate Law

 Real Estate Taxation

 We handle the full range of real estate tax issues for investors, from the proper handling of 1031 exchanges and the new 2018 “opportunity zones,” to resolving property tax disputes with the government.

 We assist real estate professionals with federal and state tax audits, commission disputes, and disciplinary hearings.
 We also provide California Bureau of Real Estate (CalBRE) financial compliance audit defense for mortgage loan brokers, property managers and broker-owned escrows.

 Real Estate Litigation

 Even the most carefully managed real estate portfolio is no guarantee against litigation.
-We can represent you in the pursuit or defense of a real estate lawsuit, in matters relating to real property taxation, easements and boundary disputes, liens and encumbrances, and landlord and tenant issues.
+We can represent you in the pursuit or defense of a real estate lawsuit, in matters relating to real property taxation, easements and boundary disputes, tax and other liens and encumbrances, and landlord and tenant issues.

 Cross-Border Real Estate Investment